hsarfraz/llm-Inference/README.md

-# Inference using Tiny llm Server
+# Inference using Tiny llm Server & Web Chat Interface
 The tiny llm inference server is a simplified implementation to host llm modles on-premise.
 It is designed for small scale inference deployments with max serving capacity for 1-5 users.
-Tiny llm inference server is based on a single Docker container that provides following key capablities:
+Tiny llm inference server is based on a single Docker container that provides following key capabilities:

 1. llm Inference
 2. Ability to host multiple models on GPU